lucrnz/www-old/README.md

-# Luc/Lucie/Lucien website old code
+# Luc's website old code

-Hi, this is [my website](https://lucdev.net) old code
+Hi, this is [my website](https://lucdev.net) old code.

 It parses markdown on the client side and has a Node + TypeScript backend

-You can read [the article](https://lucdev.net/blog/20220928-hello-world/) to know how I created the site and what were my ideas at the moment
+You can read [the writeup](https://lucdev.net/blog/20220928-hello-world/) to know how I created the site and what were my ideas at that moment.

 # Getting started